Carl Hogg

-Carl Hogg (born 5 July 1969) is a former Scotland international rugby union player.
-He is currently the Director of Academy and Development for Gloucester.
+Carl Hogg (born 5 July 1969) is a Scottish rugby union coach and former player.
+He won 5 international caps for Scotland in the 1990s.

-Rugby Union career
+Playing career

 Amateur career

 Hogg was educated at St. Mary's School, Melrose and Earlston High School.

 He played the majority of his rugby career with Melrose RFC.

 Provincial and professional career

 He played for South of Scotland District.
 When the Scottish rugby union environment turned professional in 1996, he then played for the professional district Border Reivers.

 That side folded in 1998 and Hogg went on to play for Edinburgh.

 In 2001, he moved to Leeds Tykes and retired from playing two years later.

 He has captained every club side he has played for.